XuanwuAI/SecEval/README.md

 ## Evaluate

-You can use our [evaluation script](eval/README.md) your model on SecEval dataset.
+You can use our [evaluation script](https://github.com/XuanwuAI/SecEval/tree/main/eval) to evaluate your model on SecEval dataset.

 ## Paper